TIBC Suggested Survey Responses

-The mission of the Tribal Interior Budget Council (TIBC) is: to provide an advisory government-to-government forum and process for Tribes and the Department to develop budgets that allow for the fulfillment of tribes' self-determination, self-governance, sovereignty, and treaty rights, as well as sufficient levels of funding to address the needs of Tribes and their tribal citizens.
+The mission of the Tribal Interior Budget Council (TIBC) is to provide an advisory government-to-government forum and process for Tribes and the U.S. Department of the Interior (DOI) to develop budgets that allow for the fulfillment of Tribes' self-determination, self-governance, sovereignty, and treaty rights, as well as sufficient levels of funding to address the needs of Tribes and their tribal citizens.

 We regret to inform you that the Tribal Interior Budget Council (TIBC) Fall 2025 meeting, originally scheduled for November 3-6, 2025, has been cancelled.